Fourier multipliers on graded Lie groups: Abstract

 \section{Abstract}

-We study the $L^p$-boundedness of Fourier multipliers defined on graded nilpotent Lie groups via their group Fourier transform.
-We show that H\"ormander type conditions on the Fourier multipliers imply $L^p$-boundedness.
+In this paper we study multipliers on graded nilpotent Lie groups defined via group Fourier transform.
+More precisely, we show that H\"ormander type conditions on the Fourier multipliers imply $L^p$-boundedness.
 We express these conditions using difference operators and positive Rockland operators.
 We also obtain a more refined condition using Sobolev spaces on the dual of the group which are defined and studied in this paper.